 - Damage that cannot wait for repair or limitation

-- Damage in which there is a danger of tenant/tenants' safety
+- Damage which is a risk to the tenant/tenants' safety

-- Damage which will grow in scope and cost, if it is not rectified immediately.
+- Damage which will increase in scope and cost, if it is not rectified immediately.

 Tenant's maintenance obligation